CU Anschutz Student Affairs

 Office of Student Health Promotion

 Free and confidential online tool that provides each student with personalized content to promote holistic well-being to help you succeed, thrive, and matter while at CU Anschutz.
 YOU personalizes content with feedback from you in short “Self-Check” surveys, as well as offering a goal setting tool to support your success.
-Log-in to your personal account: you.cuanschutz.edu
+Log-in to your personal account: you.cuanschutz.edu.

 - WeCU Peer Coaches

 Peer coaches are students trained to meet one-on-one to discuss and support students in creating positive, meaningful change in their lives.
 A peer coach will help students identify priorities, strengths, and motivations to guide a conversation designed to offer students a personalized action plan to achieve success in their goals.
-Appointments are made through the Student Health Promotion Website.
+Appointments are free and made through the Student Health Promotion Website.

 - Student Health Promotion Committee